1. We asked 200 pharma leaders about AI

 This is exactly why the State of AI in Pharma exists.

-This research gives pharma leaders a realistic snapshot of where the industry stands, backed by real-world data from 200+ professionals across Europe, North America, and Asia-Pacific.
+This research provides pharma leaders with a clear view of the industry’s current state.
+It is supported by real-world data from over 200 professionals in Europe, North America, and Asia-Pacific.

 How to use this research